JavaZakariae/Spring5Certification/README.md

 [Git repository](https://github.com/vojtechruz/spring-core-cert-notes-4.2): This third repository, even if it is about the spring 4 certification, you can find very good content and explanation about the spring ecosystem.

-### Personal opinion
+## Personal opinion

-Sometimes even if the resources are valuable, it can be hard to understand some subjects, for my personal experience, i try to see the prerequisite of the hard subject.
+Sometimes even if the resources are valuable, it can be hard to understand some subjects, for my personal experience, i try to see the prerequisites of the hard subject.
 It depends also on your background on Spring and some design patterns used by the framework.

-In parallel with that, I read a lot of answers from stackoverflow, just google what you don't understand.
+In parallel with that, I read a lot of awnsers from stackoverflow, just google what you don't understand.